ActurialCapital/quantico/README.md

   - We operate  in a specific market regime
   - There is a certain probabilistic number of failing companies that are identifiable - including, but not limited to, bankruptcies, defaults, profit warnings, change in competitive environment, lake of demand, supply-chain disruptions, political uncertainties...
-  - As a consequence, the failing companies are represented by a sharpe decrease in stock price and a surge of volatility
+  - As a consequence, the failing companies are represented by a sharp decrease in stock price and a surge of volatility
-  - The number of failing companies follows a poisson distribution
+  - The number of failing companies follows a Poisson distribution

 The Poisson distribution: